Jedwabne: German occupation

 On 10 July 1941, the town's Jews were forced to assemble in the town square; there is a general consensus that the violence was performed by Polish men supported by German troops.
 A group of perpetrators humiliated and killed some of the assembled Jews.
 Some 50 to 70 Jews were forced to tear down the Soviet-built statue of Lenin and place the pieces in a Polish farmer's barn, after which they were beaten to death.
 The perpetrators men then marched the rest of the Jews into the barn and set it alight.
 Casualty estimates vary; a forensic investigation in 2002 set the number at 340 dead, while other estimates range as high as 2,000.
 Accounts differ as well as to the number of survivors of the massacre (between 125 and 302).
 Some 12 of the Polish perpetrators were convicted in 1949, receiving prison sentences of eight to fifteen years.
 However, it needs to be remembered that sentence was issued by occupational Soviet jurisdiction, who was keen into increasing Polish-Jewish tensions.
 Even more, because of the situation, there might not be a chance for a fair-trial.

 Following the massacre, some of the surviving Jews were interned in the Jedwabne ghetto; one to three months later, the ghetto was dissolved and the inmates expelled to the Łomża Ghetto.
 From there, on 2 November 1942, they were transferred to the Zambrów transit camp; and from there, in January 1943, to the Auschwitz extermination camp.
 Some Jedwabne Jews managed to flee the ghetto liquidations, and some of them survived the war.

+Recent period

+In 1944, the German occupation ended and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in the town and its environs.
+On 23 October 1945, the resistance clashed with the communist forces, liberating six arrested people.
+In 1945–1947, the resistance carried out five raids on local communist police station.
+On 29 September 1948, the resistance took control of the town.
+Also a local youth resistance organization Jutrzenka was founded and based in Jedwabne.